Judge under scrutiny after undocumented immigrant escapes courtroom

 (CNN)In late January, Diddier Pacheco Salazar walked into a Portland, Oregon, courtroom for a hearing in his DUI case.

-Immigration agents were waiting the hallway outside, waiting to arrest the undocumented immigrant afterward and possibly deport him.
+Immigration agents were in the hallway outside, waiting to arrest the undocumented immigrant afterward and possibly deport him.

 He never came out.